“Please” and “Thank You”Teaching Toddlers Manners and Gratitude

 In India, it’s customary to offer food and say “namaste” to greet guests with hands together, a beautiful way to teach kindness.

 In the UK, good manners are basically a religion.
-Apologizing when someone else steps on your foot?
+Apologizing when someone else steps on YOUR foot?
 Classic British politeness.
+I‘ve even seen people say ‘sorry’ to the door, after stubbing their toe on it.

 In some Indigenous cultures, gratitude is woven into the language itself with entire ceremonies dedicated to giving thanks to the earth, the harvest, and the community.